 Metal Smelting & Refining Facility, Thailand

-SLP Environmental was appointed to prepare the Environmental & Social Impact Assessment (ESIA) for a proposed secondary metals smelting and refining facility planned for the Eastern Seaboard of Thailand.
-The ESIA was instructed to fulfil the corporate good governance commitments of the client and the environmental and social assessment requirements of the export credit agency and other project investors.
-The ESIA study was primarily benchmarked against:
+SLP Environmental consultants was appointed to prepare the Environmental & Social Impact Assessment (ESIA) for a proposed secondary metals smelting and refining facility planned for the Eastern Seaboard of Thailand.
+The ESIA was instructed to fulfill the corporate good governance commitments of the client and the environmental and social assessment requirements of the export credit agency and other project investors.
+The ESIA study was primarily bench-marked against:

 • International Finance Corporation (IFC) Performance Standards;